akamai/hface/docs/protocols.rst

 .. literalinclude:: ../examples/protocol.py

+(The example should run as it is.
+It is available in `examples/protocol.py <https://github.com/akamai/hface/blob/main/examples/protocol.py>`_)

 Notice that the example uses an HTTP/1 protocol, but the class takes HTTP/2-like headers.
 The protocol class translates the headers internally.